Trinitary algebras: Cell structure of variety

-These families are all diffeomorphic to open balls of certain dimensions; they define the structures of $CW$-complexes on the spaces $\overline{TD}_2(S^1)$.
-Algebras that can be obtained from each other by an orientation-preserving diffeomorphism of $S^1$ taking the distinguished point to itself belong to the same cell.
-Thus, the points of their supports are among the parameters of these cells.
-Moreover, uniform (in a sense) algebras with the same support also lie in the same cell, and their moduli make the remaining part of the parameters of the cells.
+All of these families are diffeomorphic to open balls of certain dimensions.
+They define the structure of a $CW$-complex on the space $\overline{TD}_2(S^1)$.
+All subalgebras that can be induced from each other via an orientation-preserving diffeomorphism of the pair $(S^1, \bullet)$ to itself belong to the same cell.
+Thus, the points of their supports (except for $\bullet$) are among the parameters of these cells.
+Moreover, uniform (in a sense) algebras with the same support also lie in the same cell, and their moduli provide the remaining part of the parameters of the cells.

-Each cell of the first type (consisting of algebras, whose supports do not contain the point $\bullet$) is related to a cell of the second type: the elements of the second cell are the algebras obtained from the former algebras by shifting the argument space $S^1$ along its orientation until the support points with the largest value of the coordinate come to the distinguished point $\bullet$.
-The dimension of the resulting cell is obviously one less than that of the initial cell.
-The notation of this cell is obtained from the notation of the former one by
+Each cell of the first type (that is, consisting of algebras whose supports do not contain the point $\bullet$) is related to a cell of the second type.
+The elements of the latter cell are the algebras obtained from the former algebras by shifting the argument space $S^1$ along its orientation until the support point with the largest coordinate value reaches the distinguished point $\bullet$ .
+The dimension of the resulting cell is one less than that of the initial cell.
+The notation of the resulting cell is obtained from the notation of the initial cell by drawing a bar above it: $A_{i j} \mapsto \bar A_{i j}$, $\Omega \mapsto \bar \Omega$, etc.